 The Bottom Tip

-Within this lowest segment of the pyramid, you can also consider yourself to be safer ground.
-If a client “lasts” till here, chances are he or she will finish reading.
-In summary, you can afford to be a shade more colorful.
+Within this lowest segment of the pyramid, you can also consider yourself to be on safer ground.
+If a client “lasts” till here, chances are, he or she will finish reading.
+In short, you can afford to be a shade more colorful.
 Colorful, but not verbose, though.
-Brevity remains the core of the Inverted Pyramid writing style.
-It should always be the aim of effective business writing too.
+Brevity must always be the core and the objective of commercial communications.